-4.1 Temporal Expression Recognition
+3.1.
+Temporal Expression Recognition

-The temporal expression recognizer is implemented using GATE's JAPE grammar formalism.
-The grammar consist of five phases which are run over a document in sequence.
+The temporal expression recognizer is implemented using a JAPE grammar.
+The grammar consists of five phases which are run over a document in sequence.
 Each phase contains rules which match annotations introduced by earlier processing components (for example, the tokenizer or POS tagger) and JAPE grammar phases.
 There is also one initial additional phase which consists only of macros used in the grammar rules.
 Altogether there are 80 macros and 250 rules.
 Macro expansions are textually copied into the bodies of rules, and then the rules are compiled into Java code.